 - Assistantships, stipends, or other financial aid for 95% of biology graduate students

 - Internships, networking, and career opportunities with DC-area institutions and firms, nationally among the highest paying and actively recruiting

-In this program, you will conduct your own independent research with access to state-of-the-art equipment in the new science building opening in fall 2020 and recently opened Technology and Innovation building.
-Thanks to our small classes and collegial atmosphere, you will benefit from individual attention and one-on-one mentorship from our experienced and dynamic faculty, known for their work in cancer biology, developmental biology, ecology and evolution, molecular biology, microbiology, and neuroscience, funded by a variety of sources, including the National Science Foundation, the National Institutes of Health, and the Fish and Wildlife Service.
+In this program, you will conduct your own independent research with access to state-of-the-art equipment in the new science building opened in fall 2020 and recently opened Technology and Innovation building.
+Thanks to our small classes and collegial atmosphere, you will benefit from individual attention and one-on-one mentorship from our experienced and dynamic faculty, known for their work in cancer biology, developmental biology, ecology and evolution, and molecular biology, funded by a variety of sources including the National Science Foundation, the National Institutes of Health, and the Fish and Wildlife Service.

 Rigorous Research Training